jonathan-annett/ace-express/README.md

     node -e 'require("ace-express").demo("chaos",9000)'

-For those curious, here is the entire source of this module, so yes you can ust copy/paste/hack (ie not bother installing this wrapper at all), if that's your preference.
+For those curious, here is the entire source of this module, so yes you can just copy/paste/hack (ie not bother installing this wrapper at all), if that's your preference.

 **index.js**